Biosolids-and-Soil-Measurement-Database/BaSM-Database/README.md

 # Biosolids and Soil Measurements (BaSM) Database

-This repository is for the development and release of BSMDb data files and tools.
+This repository is for the development and release of the BaSM Database data files and tools.
 The database will be periodically updated with data sets and source code.

 Last data update: 17 July 2020